cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 Answer:  The research indicated how can you measure impact on confidence / trust in an institution, when the institution updates its software in a way that neither in-house users of the institution, nor customers of the institution can directly perceive the change.
 To the best of our knowledge, this question has not yet been addressed.

-What are the practioners or prior research lacking an understanding of the p0henomenon being studied?
+What are the practioners or prior research lacking an understanding of the phenomenon being studied?
 Answer: Tools or techniques which can be used to measure the confidence level and trust between in-house users of the institution  and the consumers who receive the updates when software baseline is changed.
 A good example is when the vendor CrowdStrike implemented a software change which wreaked havoc to government agencies and organizations.
 One software update, deemed critical,  grounded our nation’s infrastructure throughout the country to a complete halt and work stoppage.

 Contributions Made:

 Recently, Hou & Janssen [18] have conducted a literature review on trust within the software ecosystem and in software as such.
 They  define the software ecosystem as one that comprises actors such as:
-• software end-users who “adopt a software product to make them more productive”,
+• software end-users who “adopt a software product to makethem more productive”,
 • end-user organizations, who “expect that the software products add value to their organization’s goals”,
 • software engineers who create and maintain software products in their capacity as talented individuals,
 • software producing organizations, who employ software engineers to “build and maintain software to create valuable